trustly/trustly-client-net/README.md

 ---

-2. Manually, by calling on `client.HandleNotificationFromRequest(HttpRequest request)`.
+2. Or Manually, by calling on `client.HandleNotificationFromRequest(HttpRequest request)`.

 ---

-3. Manually, by calling on `client.HandleNotificationFromString(String json)`.
+3. Or Manually, by calling on `client.HandleNotificationFromString(String json)`.